sveltejs/svelte/documentation/docs/05-misc/04-custom-elements.md

 When constructing a custom element, you can tailor several aspects by defining `customElement` as an object within `<svelte:options>` since Svelte 4.
 This object may contain the following properties:

-- `tag`: the mandatory `tag` property for the custom element's name
+- `tag: string`: an optional `tag` property for the custom element's name.
+If set, a custom element with this tag name will be defined with the document's `customElements` registry upon importing this component.
 - `shadow`: an optional property that can be set to `"none"` to forgo shadow root creation.
 Note that styles are then no longer encapsulated, and you can't use slots
 - `props`: an optional property to modify certain details and behaviors of your component's properties.
 It offers the following settings:
   - `attribute: string`: To update a custom element's prop, you have two alternatives: either set the property on the custom element's reference as illustrated above or use an HTML attribute.
 For the latter, the default attribute name is the lowercase property name.
 Modify this by assigning `attribute: "<desired name>"`.